 3. Tray bird feeder

 Got leftover pieces of wood from a past house project?
-Then you can make the tray bird feeder featured on Disney’s FamilyFun website.
+Then you can make this simple tray feeder from the Birds & Blooms website.
 You’ll also need an aluminum screen that you can buy at a hardware or home improvement store, as well as experience using a drill and hammer.

 You can even upcycle old windows, picture frames or other wooden household items into a tray bird feeder: This Instructables.com tutorial shows how one user built a bird feeder out of the wooden backing of an old bronze award.